dekorateio/dekorate/readme.md

 - sbt
 - bazel

-For all other build tools, the name and version need to be provided via the core annotations:
+For all other build tools, the name and version need to be provided via `application.properties`:

+    dekorate.kubernetes.name=my-app
+    dekorate.kubernetes.version=1.1.0.Final

+or the core annotations:

 ```java
 @KubernetesApplication(name = "my-app", version="1.1.0.Final")